 The monument to Ernst Abbe reminds me more of a temple than of a simple monument.
 A look through the glass increases the impression.
 The dainty image of the industrialist and social reformer Ernst Abbe rests on a massive herm and is optically framed by bronze plaques.
+[German]

 In this building, the Belgian architect Henry van de Velde lived from 1908 to 1917.
 House and furnishings were designed by himself.
 Allegedly, the layout of the building is designed like a ship.
 Together with the mast on the roadside, my pic reminds to an upside-down boat, at least.
+[German]

-The main building Bauhaus University was designed by Henry van de Velde to house the studios of the sculptors at the Grand Ducal Saxon Art School.
-The edifice is part of the UNESCO World Heritage Site ‘Bauhaus and its sites in Weimar and Dessau’.
+The designer of this building was Henry van de Velde.
+It housed the sculptor studios at the Grand Ducal Saxon Art School at that time.
+Today, the main building of the Bauhaus University is part of the UNESCO World Heritage Site “Bauhaus and its sites in Weimar and Dessau”.